-The SEAMAP Bottom Longline Survey is a nearshore survey that complements an existing longterm fisheries independent longline survey currently being conducted by NOAA Fisheries, by targeting shark and finfish species within the shallow waters of the Gulf of Mexico.
+The SEAMAP Bottom Longline Survey is a nearshore survey that complements an existing longterm fisheries independent longline survey being conducted by NOAA Fisheries, by targeting shark and finfish species within the shallow waters of the Gulf of Mexico.
 The objectives of the survey are to collect information on shark and finfish abundances and distribution with a 1-mile longline and to collect environmental data.

 The Bottom Longline Survey samples during three seasons Spring (April-May), Summer (June-July), and Fall (August-September).
 Sampling is conducted in waters defined by the 3-10m depth contour.
 NMFS Statistical Zones are used as guides to ensure effective distribution of sampling effort.
 Stations are proportionally allocated and randomly distributed within the 3-10m depth contour in each statistical zone based on the proportion of those depths present.
 Since the 3-10m depth strata is smaller in some statistical zones relative to other statistical zones, each statistical zone is allocated at least two stations during each season in order to ensure adequate sampling coverage.
-Texas, Louisiana, Mississippi, and Alabama sampled 165 stations from April through September, 2018 in waters off their coasts in 3-10m.
+COVID-19 impacted sampling for all partners.
+Alabama was able to sample during all three seasons and completed 11 stations this year.
+Mississippi was not able to sample during the Spring season, but did sample 25 stations during the Summer and Fall seasons.
+Louisiana was able to sample 2 stations during the Spring, 6 in the Summer, and 15 in the Fall.
+Texas was not able to sample any stations during 2020.